ziaadini/nuxt-perfect-cache/README.md

 flag is false if can not write

 _note that you have to make sure process is in the server for `cacheRead` and `cacheWrite` methods_

+##security warning
+ just note that you should use private redis server, if you are using a public redis server with a password be aware your password will bundle in client and leaks